Education in Odisha: Indian Institute of Management

 The Indian Institute of Management, Sambalpur is the 14th Indian Institute of Management established by the MHRD, Government of India in 2015.
 A total of 237 acre of land has been allocated at Basantpur towards the state of art permanent campus The institute has started Post Graduation Program (PGP) in Management since 2015.

 Indian Institute of Tourism and Travel Management

 Indian Institute of Tourism and Travel Management (IITTM), Bhubaneswar is one of the five premier autonomous institutes set by Ministry of Tourism, Government of India.
 IITTM is engaged in teaching, training, research and consultancy and is the only institute in the country dedicated to the tourism learning.
-The institute at Bhubaneswar was in 1996 as Baji Rout Regional Center for Eastern India with the primary objective of expanding its activities to a part of the country that is full of tourism potential.
+The institute at Bhubaneswar was in 1996 as Baji Rout Regional Centre for Eastern India with the primary objective of expanding its activities to a part of the country that is full of tourism potential.
 It offers two years postgraduate diploma in management specializing in Tourism and Travel and International Business.